1. 神楽坂まつり

 Time Out says

-While it's usually one of Tokyo's more peaceful neighbourhoods, Kagurazaka gets a little frenetic each July, as hordes of yukata wearers and Awa Oodori dancers flood the streets for four days of traditional festivities.
-This year marks the festival's 50th anniversary, so the 2024 matsuri could turn out to be the biggest one the neighbourhood has ever hosted.
+While it’s usually one of Tokyo’s more peaceful neighbourhoods, Kagurazaka gets a little frenetic each July, as hordes of yukata wearers and Awa Odori dancers flood the streets for four days of traditional festivities.
+Last year marked the ceremonial 50th anniversary, and this year, organisers promise to bring back the same vibrant energy for the festival’s 51st edition.

-The festival will kick off on Wednesday July 24, where food stalls will be open from 5pm until 9pm every night.
-Children can partake in traditional festival games, like fishing for colourful water balloon yo-yos, while adults can register for a guided tour of Kagurazaka (¥1,000) in their yukata, or pick up a Chinese lantern plant at the market in Bishamonten (Zenkokuji) temple.
+The festival will kick off on Wednesday July 23, and the food stalls will be open from 5pm until 9pm on July 24.
+Children can partake in traditional festival games, like fishing for colourful water balloon yo-yos, while adults can register for a guided tour of Kagurazaka’s back alleys (¥1,000) in their yukata, or pick up a Chinese lantern plant at the market at Bishamonten (Zenkokuji) Temple.

-The main festivities will take place over the weekend, with a two-hour Awa Odori procession scheduled at 7pm on Friday July 26.
-The next day, there will be a children's Awa Odori procession from 6pm to 7pm on the main street.
+The main festivities will take place over the weekend, with a two-hour Awa Odori procession scheduled at 7pm on both Friday and Saturday.
+On Saturday, there will also be a children’s Awa Odori procession from 6pm to 7pm on the main street.

 Details